Deploy Folding Table of contents

 Sources

-• The Society, “Does Breakfast Really Matter for Weight Loss?”
+- The Obesity Society, “Does Breakfast Really Matter for Weight Loss?”
 Obesity, June 2019.

-• Schoeppe S. et al., “The effect of breakfast on weight and energy intake: a of randomized controlled trials.”
+- Schoeppe S. et al., “The effect of breakfast on weight and energy intake: a systematic review of randomized controlled trials.”
 Nutr Rev, February 2013.